Halima Aden

-Halima Aden is a Somali-American fashion model.
-She is noted for being the first woman to wear a hijab in the Miss Minnesota USA pageant, where she was a semi-finalist.
+Halima Aden (Xaliima Aaden; born September 19, 1997) is an American fashion model.
+She is noted for being the first woman to wear a hijab in the Miss Minnesota USA 2016 pageant, where she was a semi-finalist.
 Following her participation in the pageant, Halima received national attention and was signed to IMG Models.
 She was also the first model to wear a hijab and burkini in the Sports Illustrated Swimsuit Issue.

 In 2021 she was named as one of the BBC's 100 Women.

 Early life and education

-Aden was born in the Kakuma refugee camp in Kenya.
-She is Somali and at the age of six moved to the United States, settling in St. Cloud, Minnesota.
+Aden was born in the Kakuma refugee camp in Kenya on September 19, 1997 and comes from a Somali family.
+At the age of six she moved to the United States, settling in St. Cloud, Minnesota.
 She attended Apollo High School where her classmates voted her as their school homecoming queen.
 She is a student at St. Cloud State University.